Iran conditionally agrees to nuclear talks with US, first since Trump’s military strikes last summer

 The past few days have seen a flurry of diplomatic activity as regional leaders and players rushed to find an off-ramp to avoid conflict.
 Qatar, Turkey and Egypt have led these efforts, with Turkey offering to host in-person talks between the US and Iran.

-Diplomatic adviser to the UAE president, Anwar Gargash, said on Tuesday that the region does not need an Iran-US war, and that the Middle East has already gone “through various, various calamitous confrontations.”
+Anwar Gargash, a diplomatic adviser to the UAE president, said Tuesday that the region does not need an Iran-US war and that the Middle East has already gone “through various, various calamitous confrontations.”
 He also said that Iran “needs to reach a deal.”

 Trump has expressed some optimism about negotiations, telling reporters on Sunday that Iran was “talking to us, seriously talking to us.”

-Araghchi also told CNN Sunday that he was “confident that we can achieve a deal.”
+Araghchi also told CNN on Sunday that he was “confident that we can achieve a deal.”

 But other Iranian leaders have taken a firmer tone.
-Ali Bagheri, the foreign policy head at Iran’s Supreme National Security Council (SNSC), said on Monday the country has “no intention” of negotiating over its enriched uranium stockpiles, according to Iranian state media outlet Press TV.
+Ali Bagheri, the foreign policy head at Iran’s Supreme National Security Council (SNSC), said Monday that the country has “no intention” of negotiating over its enriched-uranium stockpiles, according to Iranian state media outlet Press TV.

 Just weeks before the US struck Iran’s nuclear facilities last year, the International Atomic Energy Agency (IAEA) raised “serious concern” that Iran was enriching uranium to 60%, noting that it was the only “non-nuclear weapon state” to be doing so.

-On Monday, Ali Shamkhani, a key advisor to Khamenei, told Lebanese media that the US “must offer something in return” if Iran were to reduce the level of enrichment, Press TV reported.
+On Monday, Ali Shamkhani, a key adviser to Khamenei, told Lebanese media that the US “must offer something in return” if Iran were to reduce the level of enrichment, Press TV reported.

 Iran has been trying to rebuild its nuclear sites even deeper underground since the US strikes, according to a person familiar with recent US intelligence on the issue.
-The regime has also barred the UN’s nuclear watchdog from inspecting its nuclear sites.
+The regime has also barred the United Nations nuclear watchdog from inspecting its nuclear sites.

-Iran and the US held several rounds of indirect nuclear talks in April and May 2025 before a surprise mid-June Israeli strike on Iran led to the cancelation of further talks, followed days later by the US strike on Iran – which effectively ended the process.
+Iran and the US held several rounds of indirect nuclear talks in April and May 2025 before a surprise mid-June Israeli strike on Iran led to the cancellation of further talks.
+That was followed days later by the US strike on Iran, which effectively ended the process.

 Iran had previously ruled out direct talks with the US.

-Note: This story has been updated with additional information